Skip to Content

 • Add fresh or frozen blueberries.

-• Sprinkle in nuts or seeds.
+• Sprinkle in chopped nuts or seeds.

 • Add chocolate chips.